emrearmagan/go-social/README.md

 ![MIT](https://img.shields.io/github/license/mashape/apistatus.svg)
 ----
 <br>

 go-social is a Go client library for the various social media APIs.
+Which is currently used in one of my projects See [Socially](https://www.sociallyapp.de).

 ### Supported APIs
 <p>